-The price paid by bondholders is the present value (PV) of area $OABCS_N$ .
-The true value of debt is the PV of area $OB^{}CS_N$ .
+The price paid for debt exceeds its actual value.
+This is shown graphically on figure 9.3.
+The price paid by bondholders is the present value (PV) of area $OABCS_N$.
+The true value of debt is the PV of area $OB'CS_N$.
 The overpayment (wealth loss) is the PV of area OABB'.
 This amount is transferred to owners.
-In addition owners gain the difference between the PV's of area DEF and area BB'D. Finally firm value declines by the difference between shareholders' gain and bondholders' loss (PV of areas DEF - OAD).
+In addition owners gain the difference between the PVs of area DEF and area BB'D. Finally, firm value declines by the difference between shareholders' gain and bondholders' loss (PV of areas DEF - OAD).
 Thus owners may gain even when firm value declines.